Softly, Softly (TV series): Archive status

 Many of the original Softly, Softly broadcasts are believed lost, especially from the first two series, the majority of which were transmitted live.
 As a result, 83 episodes are currently missing from the archives.
-(By comparison, all episodes of the follow-up Taskforce survive.)
+(By comparison, all episodes of the follow-up, Taskforce, survive.)

+Reception

+Critical response

+Jon E. Lewis and Penny Stempel described Softly, Softly and Softly, Softly: Task Force as a "successful" top‑ten spin‑off that "always" delivered "quality scripts", while noting that Barlow's departure left a "disconcerting black hole" at the heart of the series.

 Series and character development

 In 1969, to coincide with the BBC's move to colour broadcasting on BBC1, Softly Softly ended.
 The characters of Barlow, Watt and Hawkins were promoted and moved to the Southeast of England in a new series set in the fictitious town of Thamesford.
 Here, as a result of changes in criminal activities, the police force needed to develop a new approach.
 Taskforces were set up: these were groupings of police expertise and manpower drawn together for special operations in the region.
 This was a new series in its own right and it was simply going to be called Taskforce.
 However, as it starred three strong characters from a popular "brand" that the BBC was reluctant to drop, this new series was retitled Softly, Softly: Task Force.

-Stratford Johns left the Taskforce series in 1972 (Barlow had his own spin-off series Barlow at Large) and it continued until 1976 with Watt in command.
+Stratford Johns left the Taskforce series in 1972 (Barlow had his own spin-off series, Barlow at Large) and it continued until 1976 with Watt in command.

-During the 70s Windsor also appeared as Watt in Jack the Ripper, in which he and Barlow reopened the Jack the Ripper murder casebook, and a similar series Second Verdict, in which they looked into unsolved mysteries and miscarriages of justice.
+During the '70s Windsor also appeared as Watt in Jack the Ripper, in which he and Barlow reopened the Jack the Ripper murder casebook, and a similar series, Second Verdict, in which they looked into unsolved mysteries and miscarriages of justice.